-- GASB Statement No. 87, Leases.
-The objective of this Statement is to better meet the informational needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2021. - In May 2019, GASB issued Statement No. 91, Conduit Debt Obligations.
+• In May 2019, GASB issued Statement No. 91, Conduit Debt Obligations.
 The objective of GASB 91 are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with: 1) commitments extended by issuers, 2) arrangements associated with conduit debt obligations, and 3) related note disclosures.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2021. - GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
-The objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
-The requirements of this Statement are effective for fiscal years beginning after June 15, 2022.
+The requirements of this Statement are effective for the year ending August 31, 2023.